amigatronic/abuse-reporter/README.md

 - **Audit Trail**: Optional Google Sheet logging for compliance
 - **Webhook Support**: Trigger via HTTP GET with secret token for automated scheduling

+## Forwarded Email Handling

+Many users consolidate multiple email accounts into Gmail using automatic forwarding (e.g., forwarding from a Tiscali or Aruba account to Gmail).
+When spam arrives at the original account and gets forwarded to Gmail, most abuse reporting tools fail because they see the forwarding server's IP instead of the spammer's real IP.

+**Abuse Reporter solves this by:**
+1. Detecting forwarded emails (both as `message/rfc822` attachments and inline forwards)
+2. Parsing the original headers embedded in the forwarded message
+3. Extracting the true originating IP from the original `Received:` headers
+4. Looking up the abuse contact for the *original* spam source, not the forwarding provider
+5. Sending the report to the correct hosting provider

+This ensures that even if spam reaches you via a forwarding chain, the report goes to the right place and the spammer's infrastructure gets flagged.

 ## Evolution & Hardening

 This script evolved through real-world testing against sophisticated spam campaigns: